<<Previous | Story Intro | Return to Stories | Next >>

 "Incoming wormhole!"

 General Hammond hurried into the control room.
 SG-1 had been 'missing' for nearly seven hours now.
-And there'd been no response as of yet from Jacob Carter.
+And there had been no response as of yet from Jacob Carter.
 Which meant that the Tok'ra were probably on the move again.
 Selmak had suspected that Osiris had exposed several Tok'ra spies.
 The Tau'ri had not been apprised of the situation.
 Not that he'd expected any communication about such things.
 "IDC?"

 Once again, it seemed that a team that should be dead would saunter down the ramp.
 He'd even bet they had no idea how long they'd been missing!
 It wasn't easy to walk down to the 'gate room with a modicum of dignity, when what he wanted to do was run in, whooping and hollering that the luckiest team in the SGC had proven again just how very lucky they were.